 The migration to digital broadcasting technologies has been completed in some countries, while others are in the process of completing the transition.
 The final reports of the last study periods indicate that the transition results in a variety of strategies, plans and implementation actions that achieve a successful process to maximize the benefits.

-The ITU Telecommunication Development Sector (ITU-D) can continue playing a role in helping Member States evaluate the technical and economic issues involved in the transition to digital technologies and services.
+The ITU Telecommunication Development Sector (ITU-D) can continue playing a role in helping Member States evaluate the technical and economic issues involved in the adoption and implementation of digital technologies and services.
 On these matters, ITUD has been collaborating closely with both the ITU Radiocommunication (ITUR) and the ITU Telecommunication Standardization Sector (ITUT), thus avoiding duplication.

-ITU has been working to analyse and identify best practices for the transition from analogue to digital broadcasting It is important to emphasize the report on ITU-D Question 11-3/2 for the 2010-2014 study period, which identifies public policies that should be applied as means for countries to be able to start the digital transition.
+ITU has been working to analyse and identify best practices for the adoption and implementation of digital broadcasting, including new and innovative systems.

 In this context, the reports from the last study periods presented best practices that accelerate the transition and narrow the digital divide by deploying new services, communication strategies for public awareness on digital broadcasting, and radio spectrum issues related to the analogue switch-off process, among other case studies.

-It is also important to acknowledge the relationship between different environments, notably broadcasting and broadband, and the necessity to treat broadcasting in a more general manner and consider the relationship among the various networks which deliver audiovisual contentMoreover, the broadcasting arena is changing and the offers to users are evolving.
+It is also important to acknowledge the relationship between different environments, notably broadcasting and broadband, and the necessity to treat broadcasting in a more general manner and consider the relationship among the various networks which deliver audiovisual content.
+As well as, the adoption and implementation of new and innovative broadcasting services and applications.

+Moreover, the broadcasting arena is changing and the offers to users are evolving.
 New experiences in accessing audiovisual content are being provided, and one of the consequences of these new offers is that users no longer have only the traditional media services/applications.
+They are instead starting to experience different ways of watching audiovisual content in their broadcasting services.
+It is important, in this context, to analyze other digital audiovisual service offers, and new and emerging broadcasting/audiovisual content distribution systems, services, and applications, including OTTs and other distribution platforms, such as satellite and cable networks, to assess the television landscape.

-They are instead starting to experience different ways of watching audiovisual content in their broadcasting servicesTherefore, to implement new broadcasting technologies, services and applications in this new environment, which seems to be heading towards a global media strategy for service providers and not restricting the service offers to the traditional broadcasting market, it seems that consolidation, co-investment and infrastructure sharing are key trends to reduce costs and allow massive investments in network deployment and content delivery.
+Therefore, to implement new broadcasting technologies, services and applications in this new environment, which seems to be heading towards a global media strategy for service providers and not restricting the service offers to the traditional broadcasting market, it seems that consolidation, co-investment and infrastructure sharing are key trends to reduce costs and allow massive investments in network deployment and content delivery.

 Bearing that in mind, it is beneficial to study broadcasting as a key infrastructure for delivering innovative applications and services when combined with other networks and service platforms.
 Additionally, it is important to consider these interactions from the regulatory, economic and technical points of view, so as to leverage the strengths of each network for the benefit of the users and to make available a more diverse range of services.

-There have been developments of broadcasting systems using IP throughout the broadcasting chain,including the production, contribution and transmission parts, and these developments of IP-based technologies in these parts are progressing quite quickly.
+There have been developments of broadcasting systems and integration with ICT networks using IP throughout the broadcasting chain, and using cellular networks for media transmission.
+Such developments and convergence between media and ICT sectors call for special consideration from policy, investment, and technology perspectives and open the door for a variety of services and applications.

 Taking into account possible innovations for broadcasting in the UHF band, proposed by new systems like 5G Broadcast, ATSC3.0 and the expected new Brazilian second-generation system, and also with the use of VHF Band III for DAB or DTT, this could lead to new forms of broadcasting services and applications.